munjalshah94/3DSlicer-Python/Documentation/Wiki.md

 ### How to export volume nodes and what formats are supported?

-	You can export any volumenode using ``` [slicer.util.saveNode](https://slicer.readthedocs.io/en/latest/developer_guide/slicer.html#slicer.util.saveNode)(node, filename, properties={}) ```.
+	You can export any volumenode using [slicer.util.saveNode](https://slicer.readthedocs.io/en/latest/developer_guide/slicer.html#slicer.util.saveNode) command. ```slicer.util.saveNode(node, filename, properties={}) ```.
 Where, filename is path with the appropriate file extension.
 For example; 'pathtofile/folder1/CTA.nii'.
 You can export the node to any format supported by slicer.